-Chuck has been engaged in various forms of contemplative practice for over three decades.
-In his career in higher education and mental health, in Masonry, and with other groups and individuals, he facilitates and teaches mindfulness, meditation, and imagery to enhance their experiences of life in many ways.
-Chuck holds a master’s degree in counselor education and a bachelor’s degree in psychology, both from the University of North Texas.
+Chuck Dunning has over three decades of experience as a practitioner, advocate, consultant, and facilitator of contemplation.
+In his career in higher education and mental health, in Masonry, and with other groups and individuals, he facilitates and teaches mindfulness, meditation, and imagery to enhance peoples’ experiences of life in many ways.

 Contemplative Masonry: Basic Applications of Mindfulness, Meditation, and Imagery for the Craft (Revised & Expanded Edition)